coral-xyz/xnft/docs/instructions/verify-curator.md

 !> The association with a curator on an xNFT should only be respected if the `verified` subfield of the `CuratorStatus` xNFT account field is `true` and has protocol-enforced implications on xNFT updates as defined in the the [Update an xNFT](/instructions/update-an-xnft.md) section.

+## Additional Constraints

+- The signing authority matches the public key of the curator being verified on the xNFT

 ### Accounts

 | Name    | Signer | Writable | Description                                                        |